MukhoTech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch hello => a script that creates an empty file called hello chmod u+x hello => a script that adds execute permission to the owner of the file chmod u=x,g=x,o=r hello => a script that adds execute permission to owner,group and others
+touch hello => a script that creates an empty file called hello chmod u+x hello => a script that adds execute permission to the owner of the file chmod u=x,g=x,o=r hello => a script that adds execute permission to owner,group and others chmod 111 hello => a script that adds execution permission to the owner,group and other